neherlab/ffpopsim/doc/python/source/Contents.rst

 Reference Pages
 ^^^^^^^^^^^^^^^
-The functions and classes used in ``FFPopSim`` are listed in the following pages for reference purposes:
+The classes used in ``FFPopSim`` are listed in the following pages for reference purposes:

 .. toctree::
    :maxdepth: 1